mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    b.
 Your project's client application and smart contract(s) must use *at least three (3) different Reusable Entity classes*.

    c.
-Your project can develop its own entities and/or re-use any existing Reusable Entities found in the NPC Reusable Entity Gallery [TODO].
-Your project can partner with other projects to share entities, functionality, deployed Reusable Entity/smart contracts (including shared data).
+Your project can develop its own entities and/or re-use existing Reusable Entities found in the NPC Reusable Entity Gallery [TODO].
+Your project can partner with other projects to share entities, functionality, deployed Reusable Entity/smart contracts (including shared smart data).
 One Reusable Entity will be supplied in advance: `NPCCounter`.
 Use of `NPCounter` is optional.

    d.
 The Reusable Entities for your distributed application must be deployed on [NEO `testnet`](https://neo.org/testnet?culture=en-us).
 You can use any .NET technology for your client-side application: ASP.NET, WinForms, WPF, Windows Console Application, Windows Service, Azure Web Jobs, etc. You can host and deploy your client-side application anywhere that is publicly accessible/runnable by the judges; Microsoft Azure is preferred.

    e.
-Resuble Entities must use NEO Persistable Classes Platform features; for example, your Reusable Entities/smart contracts cannot directly call `Storage.Put()` or `Storage.Get()`.
+Reusable Entities must use NEO Persistable Classes Platform features; for example, your Reusable Entities/smart contracts cannot directly call `Storage.Put()` or `Storage.Get()`.

    f.
-All source code created for your submission must be [MIT Licensed](http://www.opensource.org/licenses/MIT).
+All source code created for your submission must be [MIT Licensed](http://www.opensource.org/licenses/MIT) to be license-compatible witth other NEO projects.

    g. **NOTE:** Re-use and sharing of Reusable Entities by other competition project submissions is *encouraged*.

 **Category 2: Developers Choice Awards: Best Reusable Entities**

-   * NPC Reusable Entities will be voted on by any developer who enters either: a) the NEO Blockchain Enterprise Distributed Applications Competition: Best Enterprise Distributed Applications category and/or b) Best Reusable Entities category.
+   * NPC Reusable Entities will be voted on by any developer who enters either: (a) Best Enterprise Distributed Applications category and/or (b) Best Reusable Entities category.

    * The ten (10) Reusable Entities with the most votes will each win one prize.